reyysun/geo-to-schematic/README.md

 (Свойства определяются в поле SimpleData для KML и properties для GeoJSON).

 ## Credits
-* [TerraSketch](https://github.com/Codestian/TerraSketch) for the logic of converting an array of coordinates into a schematic.
+* [TerraSketch](https://github.com/Codestian/TerraSketch) for the idea of converting geodata files into schematic.
+My project was originally started to develop this idea.
 Use TerraSketch for outlining in BTE projection!
-* [SchemToSchematic](https://github.com/PureGero/SchemToSchematic) for the overall design of the page, and also for the logic of converting block data to
+* [SchemToSchematic](https://github.com/PureGero/SchemToSchematic) for the overall design of the page, and also for the list of minecraft 1.12.2 blocks ids
 ## Modules used
 1. [@bte-germany/terraconvert](https://github.com/Nachwahl/terraconvert) - for converting from latlng to minecraft coordinates
 2. [prismarine-nbt](https://github.com/PrismarineJS/prismarine-nbt) - for writing NBT data
+3. [fflate](https://github.com/101arrowz/fflate) - for NBT compression, and as a lightweight replacement for zlib
-3. [browserify](https://browserify.org/) - to compile node.js modules for the browser
+4. [browserify](https://browserify.org/) - to compile node.js modules for the browser
+5. [terser](https://github.com/terser/terser) - to minify the browserify bundle
 ## How to build
-This project uses [Browserify](https://browserify.org/) to convert `converter.js` into a browser-ready `ultraconverter.js`, which is used by `index.html`.
-You can look up for ultraconverter in gh-pages branch, but it's 38k lines long, so there's no need to edit that file manually — instead, make changes in `converter.js`, then bundle it using Browserify.
-Here's how:
+This project uses [Browserify](https://browserify.org/) to convert `converter.js` into a browser-ready bundle, and [terser](https://github.com/terser/terser) to minify this bundle.
+You can look up for `ultraconverter.min.js` in gh-pages branch, but it's very large and unreadable.
+Instead, make changes in `converter.js` and related files, and then bundle it.
 1. Clone the main repository
 ```
 git clone https://github.com/reyysun/geo-to-schematic